kigster/simple-feed/README.md

 ```

-## Providers
+## Providers in Depth

-A provider is an underlying implementation that persists the events for each user, together with some meta-data for each feed.
+As we've discussed above, a provider is an underlying persistence mechanism implementation.

 It is the intention of this gem that:

- * it should be easy to swap providers
+ * it should be easy to write new providers
- * it should be easy to add new providers
+ * it should be easy to swap out providers

-Each provider must implement exactly the public API of a provider shown
-above (the `Feed` version, that receives `user_ids:` as arguments).
+To create a new provider please use `SimpleFeed::Providers::Hash::Provider` class as a starting point.

 Two providers are available with this gem:

- * `SimpleFeed::Providers::Redis::Provider` is the production-ready provider that uses the [sorted set Redis data type](https://redislabs.com/ebook/redis-in-action/part-2-core-concepts-2/chapter-3-commands-in-redis/3-5-sorted-sets) and their operations operations to store the events, scored by their time typically (but not necessarily).
-This provider is highly optimized for massive writes and can be sharded by using a _Twemproxy_ backend, and many small Redis shards.
+### `SimpleFeed::Providers::Redis::Provider`

+Redis Provider is a production-ready persistence adapter that uses the [sorted set Redis data type](https://redislabs.com/ebook/redis-in-action/part-2-core-concepts-2/chapter-3-commands-in-redis/3-5-sorted-sets).

+This provider is optimized for large writes and can use either a single Redis instance for all users of your application, or any number of Redis [shards](https://en.wikipedia.org/wiki/Shard_(database_architecture)) by using a [_Twemproxy_](https://github.com/twitter/twemproxy) in front of the Redis shards.

+While future

  * `SimpleFeed::Providers::HashProvider` is a pure Hash-like implementation of a provider that can be useful in unit tests of a host application.
 This provider could be used to write and read events within a single ruby process, can be serialized to and from a YAML file, and is therefore intended primarily for Feed emulations in automated tests.